trueos/pcbsd/src-qt5/docs/update.rst

 The following tabs may also be displayed.
 If a tab is not displayed, it means that that information is not currently available for this particular application.

-- **Screenshots:** click the "View Full Size" button under the screenshot to view the full screen version of the screenshot.
+- **Screenshots:** click a screenshot to view a larger version of the screenshot.

 - **Related:** provides an installable list of applications that provide similar functionality.